ChiefOfGxBxL/WC3MapTranslator/README.md

 <hr/>

 ## Overview
-WC3MapTranslator is a module to convert a JSON representation of WarCraft III (.w3x) data to their `war3map` files.
+WC3MapTranslator is a module to convert a JSON representation of WarCraft III (.w3x) data to their `war3map` files, and vice-versa.
 This makes the map data readable and easily modifiable.

 This API is a core component of [Ice Sickle](https://github.com/ChiefOfGxBxL/Ice-Sickle), the next-generation world editor.
-This editor stores data in a JSON format, and then generates all the necessary files to assemble a .w3x MPQ archive to build a map.
+Ice Sickle stores data in a JSON format, and then generates all the necessary files to assemble a .w3x MPQ archive to build a map.

 ## Usage
 ```js